Ahmed-Sherbeny/AI-Academic-Advisor/README.md

 # AI-Academic-Advisor
-## Simulation of a personalized academic advising experience using Reinforced Learning (RL) and Graph Modelling
+## Simulation of a personalized academic advising experience using Reinforced Learning (RL) and Graph Modelling.

 ## Setup
 ### 1- Install networkx, matplotlib, numpy as they were used for calculations and data visualization.